 The non-cancerous tumors on my ovaries were making my periods heavy and, frankly, unbearable.

-Although the fibroids were (and still are) a pain to deal with, I felt some relief knowing the cause of my heavy periods.
+Although the fibroids were (and still are) a pain to deal with, I felt some relief knowing the cause of my long and heavy periods.

-If your period is heavy all of a sudden, it’s important to get into your doctor to find out exactly what’s going on.
+If your period is heavy all of a sudden, it’s important to get to your doctor to find out exactly what’s going on.

 There are a number of causes for increased bleeding, and ignoring it could lead to more health issues.